Cloudhuset/Zendesk-React-App-Boilerplate/README.md

 #### yarn serve

-This command uses [ZAT](https://developer.zendesk.com/apps/docs/developer-guide/zat) to serve the content to your Zendesk directly from your computer
+This command uses [ZCLI](https://developer.zendesk.com/documentation/apps/getting-started/using-zcli/) to serve the content to your Zendesk directly from your computer

-Read more about ZAT Here: <https://developer.zendesk.com/apps/docs/developer-guide/zat>
+Read more about ZCLI Here: <https://developer.zendesk.com/documentation/apps/getting-started/using-zcli/>

 #### yarn clean